-All International Students need to have a basic understanding of English.
-Students in Years 11 to 13 need to be able to work at approximately Intermediate level or higher.
-ESOL (English for Speakers of Other Lan-guages) support and tuition is available at all levels for those who need it.
+All students need to have a basic understanding of English.
+Students in Years 11 to 13 need to be able to work at approximately the intermediate level or higher.
+English As A Second Language (ESOL) support and tuition is available at all levels for those who need it.

 The New Zealand secondary school academic year starts at the end of January and goes through until early December.
 It is preferred that students in Year 11 to Year 13 attend school from the beginning of the academic year, but Year 9 and Year 10 are welcome to start throughout the year.

 The academic programme aims to provide a broad education and the individual talents and abilities of each student is recognized and developed.
 Teaching encourages the development of sound personal study habits and concentrates on the acquisition of academic knowledge and skill.

 Junior students study a core programme of compulsory subjects with options that include studying another language.
 Senior students have a range of subjects to choose from that prepare them for future studies at tertiary level.

 Guardianship and Care of International Students